Flo-Burger/Hierarchical_Emergence_Profiles_of_Human_Derived_Dimensions_are_a_Fundamental_Property_of_DNNs/README.md

-# TITLE
+# Hierarchical Emergence Profiles of Human-Derived Dimensions are a Fundamental Property of Deep Neural Networks

 ## Overview

-In this repository, you will find all ....
+In this repository, you will find all code related to the study "Hierarchical Emergence Profiles of Human-Derived Dimensions are a Fundamental Property of Deep Neural Networks".

 ## Installation